Collagen vs. Whey: Pros, Cons & What To Look For In Your Supplement

 Collagen is a family of proteins found in the body's connective tissues.
 These proteins serve as the main building blocks of bones, muscles, ligaments, joints, blood vessels, and skin, according to Ella Davar, R.D., CDN, registered dietitian and mbg contributor.
-In fact, about 30% of the body's total protein is made of collagen, making it the most abundant protein in humans.
+In fact, about 30% of the body's total protein is made of collagen, making it the most abundant protein1 in humans.

 The body can make its own collagen, but this naturally declines over time.
-Stressors like sun exposure, high-sugar diets, and smoking tobacco can also further diminish collagen levels.
+Stressors like sun exposure, high-sugar diets2, and smoking tobacco can also further diminish collagen levels.
 In turn, you might consider adding collagen supplements to your wellness routine.

 Pros of collagen.

 Given its role in multiple tissues, collagen works to improve several areas of health:*

 - Skin health.
 Collagen is a top-tier supplement in the world of skin care.
 After all, collagen is responsible for not only the skin's structure but its elasticity and stretchiness as well, notes Davar.* That said, the natural age-related decline in collagen3 can gradually lead to skin changes like wrinkles, fine lines, and dryness.
 Fortunately, collagen supplements can help, as determined by a scientific review of 11 studies with more than 805 participants, which found that oral collagen supplements can enhance skin hydration and elasticity4.*